adnane-ka/mini-mvc/README.md

 ## How to Use

 If you intend to use this micro framework for a personal project, you can ignore the `core` directory unless you need to override existing functionality.
-All your application files should reside in the `app` directory.
+All your application files should reside in the `app` directory, as you can use `routes.php` for route definition.

 If you wish to contribute to this project, you are welcome to enhance or override the existing functionality in the `core` directory.